-Welcome to the many new students who are joining us in January 2017!
-I hope that you are looking forward to joining the Liverpool Hope community and beginning your studies.
+Welcome to the many new students who are joining us!
+I hope that you are looking forward to becoming part of the Liverpool Hope community and beginning your studies.

 I want you to be able to settle into the University as quickly and easily as possible so we are working hard to ensure that right from the outset, you receive a friendly welcome and all the support you need.
 We have put together these pages to provide you with all the information you need and to help you make a successful and enjoyable transition to the Hope community.
 At the moment we are still updating these pages so please keep visiting us for the most up to date information.

 If any information you need is not here, you can also check the Student Gateway which is available to all students at the University throughout their studies.
 You can also contact the Gateway Team by phone on 0151 291 3813, by email email@example.com or you can pop in and speak to them at the service desk in the Gateway Building at Hope Park.
 This team is very experienced and will be able to help you.